How to Fix a Luxating Patella (Bad Knee) in a Dog Without Surgery

-1. Make sure your dog is not obese: Besides living a shorter life, obesity will cause extra stress on all of his joints.
-Obese dogs with trick knees will have more problems walking, and the arthritic changes to the knee will happen that much faster.
+- Put your dog on a severe diet so that he is not overweight, and definitely not obese: Besides living a shorter life, obesity will cause extra stress on all of his joints.
+Overweight dogs with trick knees will have more problems walking, and the arthritic changes to the knee will happen that much faster.

-4. Glucosamine and chondroiton: These supplements improve the quality of the joint.
+- Give glucosamine and chondroiton dietary supplements: These supplements improve the quality of the joint.
 They improve the cartilage and may even improve the fluid available in the knee.
 Some diets advertise the presence of chondroiton, but adequate amounts are only available in balanced raw diets.

-5. Vitamin C: This still needs a lot more evidence.
-Dogs produce vitamin C but the amounts are probably not enough to help with strengthening the ligament.
+- Give added Vitamin C: This still needs a lot more evidence.
+Dogs produce vitamin C but the amounts are probably not enough to help with strengthening the ligament when your dog is affected by a trick knee.
 Doses have not been worked out but you should probably give your dog 1000mg a day (500 mg for a smaller dog), and preferably use natural sources like acerola.

 - Natural Dog Health: Lameness